-- D40 The Proponent must take all reasonable steps so as not to harm, modify or otherwise impact any Aboriginal heritage item associated with the SSI. - D41 Where previously unidentified Aboriginal objects are discovered during construction of the SSI, all work should stop in the affected area and a suitably qualified and experienced Aboriginal heritage expert should be contacted to provide specialist heritage advice.
-The measures to consider and manage this process must be specified in the Construction Heritage Management Plan required by condition D57(c) and, where relevant, include registration in the OEH's Aboriginal Heritage Information Management System (AHIMS) register.
+- D43 The Proponent must take all reasonable steps so as not to harm, modify or otherwise impact any Aboriginal heritage item associated with the SSI. - D44 Where previously unidentified Aboriginal objects are discovered during construction of the SSI, all work should stop in the affected area and a suitably qualified and experienced Aboriginal heritage expert should be contacted to provide specialist heritage advice.
+The measures to consider and manage this process must be specified in the Construction Heritage Management Plan required by condition D68(c) and, where relevant, include registration in the OEH's Aboriginal Heritage Information Management System (AHIMS) register. - D45 The Proponent must undertake a program of geotechnical coring at each pile location adjacent to Alexandra Canal to obtain sediment samples to a depth of seven metres.
+The sediment cores are to be examined by a suitably qualified and experienced archaeologist engaged by the Proponent to determine the potential for Aboriginal archaeological artefacts.
+The assessment by the archaeologist must be carried out prior to the commencement of excavation and/or piling works adjacent to the Canal.
+In the event that artefacts are uncovered, the Proponent must implement the procedures for unexpected finds required by condition D68(c)(i) and update the Construction Heritage Management Plan required by condition D68(c).